Dogs pulling a sled over ice

 Project data

 Based on consultation with community leaders, our current practice is to aim for all project publications to be open access, with access to project data subject to a data use agreement, which depending on the intended use may require additional community consultation.
 Requests for educational uses involving Inuit students will be prioritized.
-Please send requests to Elspeth Ready (contact below).
+Please send requests to Elspeth Ready.
 Where possible, recent papers provide simulated datasets for the purposes of replication.